Cutting consists in cutting steel bars to a desired length. This operation only takes place if the blade is going to be forged.

 Quenching: more moderate and slower heating and cooling down process which gives back to the blade some of its suppleness so that it can be worked.
 This homogenises the structure of the steel and stabilises its mechanical proprieties.
 In general, it tempers the effects of the quenching and the fragility it causes by creating internal tensions.
 It effectively diminishes hardness and resistance to wear and increases resilience and malleability.

-Profiling : the blade is giving the blade its distinctive taper according to the chosen type of knife.
+Profiling the blade: giving the blade its distinctive taper according to the chosen type of knife.

 The blade is then dressed by hammer or with special machines.
 This process corrects any distortion caused during heat treatment and is only done on certain professional standard articles.